How to Grow Kale in Your Garden

 How to grow kale in raised beds

-Plant your kale seeds or seedlings about 8 inches apart.
+Whether planting kale plants in containers, or in the ground, plant kale seeds or seedlings about 8 inches apart.

 To plant seeds, make a small hole in the soil about to your first knuckle.
 Drop a seed or two into the hole and cover with soil.
 Pat it down lightly no harder than you would rub your eye.
 Plant seeds about 8 weeks before your last frost date so they will mature in time to eat before the hot summer settles in.

-How to grow kale in winter
+Growing kale in winter

 You can grow kale in winter without cover to about 29 degrees.
 If you are going to get cooler weather than that, you cover your kale plants with plastic and keep them through colder temperatures.

 We love to grow several kinds of kale for a fun variety.
 When eating kale raw, you can massage it with dressing to make it easier to eat.
 I love to use it in recipes that call for kale, greens or spinach.
 The kale has a better flavor than spinach and holds up better in the recipe.
 I love kale in soup!

 Need help to get your garden started, click here for beginning vegetable garden help.

 You can harvest kale by snipping individual leaves with scissors leaving about a 2-inch stem on the plant, more kale will grow back on the plant.
 It’s what is called a cut and come again plant.
 It will keep producing year round in the right conditions.

 Kale plants grow about 2 feet tall.
 Kale is ready to harvest whenever it has leaves.
 The smaller leaves are more tender.
 When you harvest it, make sure to keep it moist and cool until you’re ready to eat it.
 Don’t ever cover fresh vegetables with plastic.
 They need to breathe to stay fresh.